Winter Weather: Sandpoint has a plan.

 Winter Weather Conditions

-• Improved Communications with the Engage Sandpoint app.
+• Timely Communications with the Engage Sandpoint app.

-Operations are performed based upon prioritized routes, detailed in the City’s Snow Removal Policy, as adopted by City Council.The latest priority route map may be downloaded here.
+Operations are performed based upon prioritized routes, detailed in the City’s Snow Removal Policy.

 City graders are equipped with snow gates to reduce the amount of snow plowed in front of driveways.